 - Save the file as either an HEIC or a fresh JPEG.

-Preview rewrites the metadata correctly, so Photoshop will open the new file without errors.
+Preview correctly rewrites the metadata so that Photoshop opens the new file without errors.

 That’s It